Soulsville (Huey Lewis and the News album)

 Soulsville is the ninth studio album from Huey Lewis and the News and the band's first since Plan B in 2001.
 The album was released on October 18, 2010, in the United Kingdom and Europe and November 2, 2010, in the United States.
 The album, a tribute to the artists and music of Stax Records, was the brainchild of the band's manager, Bob Brown.
 As lead singer Huey Lewis explained, "the public isn't clamoring for new Huey Lewis & the News material".
 Brown and the band decided "it would be cooler to go into the [Stax] catalog a little deeper and find songs that people hadn't heard and capture them faithfully".
 This album features new guitarists Stef Burns and Bill Hinds and baritone saxophonist Johnnie Bamont, replacing Chris Hayes and the late Ron Stallings.

 Recording

 Lewis and the News recorded Soulsville at Ardent Studios in Memphis, Tennessee, in early 2010.
+Two California studios were also used: Morningside Studio in San Anselmo and Way Out West Recording in San Rafael.
 One of the original Stax co-engineers, Jim Gaines, who also engineered the band's best-selling albums, Sports and Fore!, produced the album with the band.